The Meaning of Jesus’ Hebrew Name Yeshua

-The Gospels were written in Greek, which means we lose some of its Hebrew context.
-The prophecies around the infant Jesus are one example of such treasures “lost in translation”.
+So why the confusion and where did the name “Jesus” come from?We need to remember that the Old and the New Testaments were not written in the same language.
+The Gospels were written in Greek, which means we lose some of their Hebrew context.
+The prophecies around the infant Jesus are one such example of treasures “lost in translation”.

 Oh, that the salvation (Yeshua) of Israel would come out of Zion!
 (Psalm 14:7)